whq19/NO2data2013-2018_dou-etal_github/README.md

 # NO2data2013-2018_dou-etal_github

-Daily ground-level NO2 concentrations in China had been compressed in predict_result_RF.zip, corresponding with the location information LON_LAT_ROW_COL.csv.
+Daily ground-level NO2 concentrations in China had been compressed in YYYYMM.rar by month, corresponding with the location information LON_LAT_ROW_COL.csv.

 Daily ground-level NO2 concentration predictions in China in ug/m^3 / 0.25degree x 0.25degree / day for the .csv files with ROW (represents latitude information) and COL(represents longitude information) coordinates referring to the row number and col number of each grid-cell.
 Please refer to the text of the paper for more information.